 - A higher rate of GDP growth

 ECB Quantitative Easing Timeline

-In 2009, when the crisis was surfacing, the European Central Bank (ECB) would be focussing on buying covered bonds signalling its initial purchases would be around €60 billion.
+In 2009, when the crisis was surfacing, the European Central Bank (ECB) would be focussing on buying covered bonds signaling its initial purchases would be around €60 billion.

-The Quantitative Easing lasted till September 2016 with a total Quantitative Easing of €1.1 trillion.
+The Quantitative Easing lasted until September 2016 with a total Quantitative Easing of €1.1 trillion.

-Hope you liked our guide on what is Quantitative Easing along with examples from Japan, US, UK, ECB.
+This has been a guide on what is Quantitative Easing (QE).
+Here we discuss its definition along with examples from Japan, US, UK, ECB and process of Quantitative Easing.
 You may have a look at these below articles for further learnings –